 There are several types of triggers that you can use to keep students active during the course:

-Push notifications are an incredible way to re-engage students, as they are sent directly to students’ smartphones and there’s no way they’ll miss them.
-The content of the notifications can vary based on the place the student is currently at.
-For example, a push notification can be sent to students who haven’t visited the course in a while.
-That way, the students are reminded of the program and are prompted to go back and complete the next action.
+Push notifications are a great way to re-engage students, as they are sent directly to students’ smartphones and there’s no way they’ll miss them.
+For example, a push notification can be sent when receiving an email from the learning system.
+That way, learners are reminded of the training and are prompted to go back and complete the next action.

 When emailing students during the course, a sense of personal connection is created and there’s an increase in motivation.
 Making the emails relevant to where the student is currently at, as well as using them to remind the student to get back to the course, can significantly increase the engagement rate.